b-lukaszuk/BS_wJ_eng/contents/binary.md

 pits) in a spiral track (burn - 1, no burn - 0).
-The [hard disk drives](https://en.wikipedia.org/wiki/Hard_disk_drive) store data as magnetized spots, whereas [SSD drives](https://en.wikipedia.org/wiki/Solid-state_drive) cashe it as electrons trapped in tiny transistors.
+The [hard disk drives](https://en.wikipedia.org/wiki/Hard_disk_drive) store data as magnetized spots, whereas [SSD drives](https://en.wikipedia.org/wiki/Solid-state_drive) cash it as electrons trapped in tiny transistors.
 The data can be read into into memory (RAM) and send to a processor for calculations.

 Here is a task for you, read about [binary